pytest-dev/pyfakefs/docs/intro.rst

 Features
 --------
-- Code executed under pyfakefs works transparently on a memory-based file system without the need of special commands.
-The same code that works on the real filesystem will work on the fake filesystem if running under pyfakefs.
+- Code executed under ``pyfakefs`` works transparently on a memory-based file system without the need of special commands.
+The same code that works on the real filesystem will work on the fake filesystem if running under ``pyfakefs``.

-- pyfakefs provides direct support for `pytest` (via the `fs` fixture) and `unittest` (via a `TestCase` base class), but can also be used with other test frameworks.
+- ``pyfakefs`` provides direct support for `pytest` (via the `fs` fixture) and `unittest` (via a `TestCase` base class), but can also be used with other test frameworks.

-- Each pyfakefs test starts with an empty file system, but it is possible to map files and directories from the real file system into the fake filesystem if needed.
+- Each ``pyfakefs`` test starts with an empty (except for the :ref:`os_temporary_directories`) file system, but it is possible to map files and directories from the real file system into the fake filesystem if needed.

 - No files in the real file system are changed during the tests, even in the case of writing to mapped real files.

-- pyfakefs keeps track of the filesystem size if configured.
+- ``pyfakefs`` keeps track of the filesystem size if configured.
 The file system size can be configured arbitrarily.
+It is also possible to create files with a defined size without setting contents.

-- it is possible to pause and resume using the fake filesystem, if the real file system has to be used in a test step
+- It is possible to pause and resume using the fake filesystem, if the real file system has to be used in a test step.

-- pyfakefs defaults to the OS it is running on, but can also be configured to test code running under another OS (Linux, macOS or Windows).
+- ``pyfakefs`` defaults to the OS it is running on, but can also be configured to test code running under another OS (Linux, macOS or Windows).

-- pyfakefs can be configured to behave as if running as a root or as a non-root user, independently from the actual user.
+- ``pyfakefs`` can be configured to behave as if running as a root or as a non-root user, independently from the actual user.

 .. _limitations:

 Limitations
 -----------
-- pyfakefs will not work with Python libraries (other than `os` and `io`) that use C libraries to access the file system, because it cannot patch the underlying C libraries' file access functions
+- ``pyfakefs`` will not work with Python libraries (other than `os` and `io`) that use C libraries to access the file system, because it cannot patch the underlying C libraries' file access functions

-- pyfakefs patches most kinds of importing file system modules automatically, but there are still some cases where this will not work.
+- ``pyfakefs`` patches most kinds of importing file system modules automatically, but there are still some cases where this will not work.
   See :ref:`customizing_patcher` for more information and ways to work around this.

-- pyfakefs does not retain the MRO for file objects, so you cannot rely on checks using `isinstance` for these objects (for example, to differentiate between binary and textual file objects).
+- ``pyfakefs`` does not retain the MRO for file objects, so you cannot rely on checks using `isinstance` for these objects (for example, to differentiate between binary and textual file objects).

-- pyfakefs is only tested with CPython and the newest PyPy versions, other Python implementations will probably not work
+- ``pyfakefs`` is only tested with CPython and the newest PyPy versions, other Python implementations will probably not work

 - Differences in the behavior in different Linux distributions or different